 “My dear, every empire in history fell over time.
 This one will as well”, he sighed.

-“Bitch, put the fucking scythe aside”, Maron snapped and grabbed the wooden part of the polearm, making the woman fumble feebly to the ground with her ass first, like a clumsy little girl.
+“Bitch, put the fucking scythe aside”, Maron snapped and grabbed the wooden part of the polearm, making the woman fumble feebly to the ground with her ass first.

 “You cannot stop me, you cannot kill me.
 It is an unbreakable stalemate!”
 Maron gloated.